Meet the Largest Snakes in North America and Discover Where They Live

 • Size: 4-6 feet, but could be up to 7 feet

-• Range: Southwestern U.S., from California to Texas and into Oklahoma and the western edge of Arkansas
+• Range: Southwestern U.S., from California to Texas and into Oklahoma and Western Arkansas

 • Diet: Rodents, birds, and lizards

-The western diamondback faces increasing threats.
+The Western diamondback rattlesnake faces increasing threats.
 Habitat loss due to urban expansion, agriculture, and resource extraction is shrinking its natural range.
-Additionally, it is often killed out of fear or misunderstanding.
+These snakes are often killed due to fear and misunderstanding.
 Rattlesnake roundups, which are organized events where snakes are captured and often killed, pose a significant threat to local populations.
-Like many reptiles, the western diamondback plays a crucial role in maintaining balanced ecosystems.
+Like many reptiles, the Western diamondback rattlesnake plays a crucial role in maintaining balanced ecosystems.

 pine snake